Updated as of the 2025-2026 application cycle.

 What to Send

 I recommend you scan all of your documents together in a single pdf file.
-This is easy enough to do if you have a scanner available and you can even scan documents as a pdf from a smartphone using the free Adobe Scan app.
+This is easy enough to do if you have a scanner available and you can even scan documents as a pdf from a smartphone app.
 NEVER send your documents as individual jpeg files for each page.
 That makes it very difficult for the university to process your application and will put them in a bad mood before they even begin to review the contents of your file.
 You should also never send your application documents as a compressed file, such as a zip file.
 Universities may be unable to open those files for security reasons.

 At a minimum, you are required to send the university the documents below.
 These should be the documents that you submitted to the embassy and had returned to you after the primary screening and should be stamped by the embassy.
 You cannot replace the contents of these forms between submitting them to the embassy and sending them to universities.